aglover/3886OS/README.md

  }
 ```

+In the `beers` directory of this repository, there is a script dubbed `post_all_beers.sh` -- you can run that and it'll post all beers in the `recipes` directory one-by-one.

+##### Bulk Indexing

 Elasticsearch [supports bulk indexing](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/docs-bulk.html), which is much more efficient that adding one document at a time.
-I'm going show you how to add documents one-by-one and via the bulk API.

-Accordingly, in the `beers` directory of this repository, there is a script dubbed `post_all_beers.sh` -- you can run that and it'll post all beers in the `recipes` directory one-by-one.

-On the other hand, you can bulk index a lot of documents with one API call provided you properly create a bulk document.
 The format of the document for beer recipes is as follows:

 ```
 {"index": { "_index" : "beer_recipes", "_type" : "beer"} }